dpernes/spamhmm/README.md

 ## Description
 Source code for the implementation of SpaMHMM, as described in the paper:

 **Diogo Pernes and Jaime S. Cardoso.
 "SpaMHMM: Sparse Mixture of Hidden Markov Models for Graph Connected Entities".
-Under review for the *Seventh International Conference on Learning Representations (ICLR 2019)*.**
+To be presented at the *2019 International Joint Conference on Neural Networks (IJCNN)*.**

 The experiments described there may be reproduced by running the scripts ```wifi_test.py``` and ```h36m_test.py```after downloading the respective datasets (see informations below).